A Blog for those who illustrate Bible pictures and those who use them! A place to discuss all aspects of Bible illustration.

 We only usually identify a shepherd in our pictures by the addition of a staff or crook, but there were a number of other items that a shepherd used too.
 Many shepherds like David used a sling.
 A sling was used to both ward off or kill predators that threatened the sheep.
 What happened though, if the stone missed its target, or the predator was too close for the sling to be used?
 In Psalm 23, David says "Thy Rod and Thy staff, they comfort me."
 We've already mentioned

-which was used to hook under the front legs of a sheep that was in danger, and lift it to safety.
+the shepherds staff which was used to hook under the front legs of a sheep that was in danger, and lift it to safety.
 It was the rod however that the shepherd used to defend both himself and the sheep at close quarters when the sling had failed.

 This rod, which you can see being used by a shepherd in the picture (left) by Elsie Anna Wood, was more like a two foot long club, thicker at one end and typically made of oak wood.
 Sometimes spikes were driven into the hitting end for greater impact!
 It was a club like this that David used to rescue the lamb from the lion's mouth.
 David, who was familiar with the shepherds 'tools of the trade,' uses the picture of both the rod and staff to show how God is one who would both Defend and Rescue him in times of trouble.
 This was a great comfort to him.